6 Spa Trends Worth Travelling For

 Offered exclusively at the six-suite Spa at Four Seasons Safari Lodge Serengeti in the Tanzanian bush, the newly created Kifalme Ritual is as life-changing as spotting the Big Five in their element.
 “This treatment is the perfect way to relax following a morning game drive,” says Assistant Spa Manager Sajeesh Pazhayidath.
 “There is such excitement and adrenaline involved in seeing the Serengeti’s wildlife, but coupled with the early wake up time, it can also be quite tiring.”

-During the 90-minute Kifalme Ritual, two therapists use baobab oil—an African superfruit stocked with vitamins A, E and K – to massage your aches away with all four hands at once, working at opposite ends of the body, and finish with a baobab oil facial and foot reflexology.
+During the 90-minute ritual, two therapists use baobab oil – from the seeds of an African superfruit stocked with vitamins A, E and K – to massage your aches away with all four hands at once, working at opposite ends of the body, and finish with a baobab oil facial and foot reflexology.
 “The baobab oil used in the Kifalme Ritual aids rejuvenation,” Pazhayidath says, “leaving you feeling refreshed and relaxed to enjoy a spectacular African sunset.”
-The ideal place for a sundowner may just be in your spa suite itself—several of the al fresco pavilions have soaking tubs that overlook the plains.
+The ideal place for a sundowner just may be in your spa suite itself – several of the al fresco pavilions have soaking tubs that overlook the plains.